davepierre23/budgetParser/README.md

 Create a virtual environment:python -m venv venv
 After creating it, you need to activate it:On macOS/Linux:source venv/bin/activate On Windows (Command Prompt or PowerShell):venv\Scripts\activate PowerShell Note: If you get an error message saying ...running scripts is disabled on this system..., your system's execution policy is blocking the script.
-To fix this for your current session only, run the following command first, and then try activating the environment again:Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
+To fix this for your current session only, run the following command first, and then try activating the environment again:

-Install the required packages:Make sure your virtual environment is activated before running this command.
+Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process Install the required packages:Make sure your virtual environment is activated before running this command.
 You should see (venv) at the start of your command prompt line.pip install -r requirements.txt
 Create necessary directories:mkdir statements mkdir data